 UW Neighborhood Northgate Clinic Faculty

-J. Mark Beard, MD completed his medical school at the University of Missouri at Columbia and a residency here in Seattle, WA.
-He joined the Residency Faculty in December 2003 after working 13 years in a broad clinical practice in West Seattle.
+J. Mark Beard, MD completed his medical school training at the University of Missouri - Columbia and a family medicine residency in Seattle, WA.
+He joined the Residency Faculty in December 2003 after working 13 years in a broad spectrum primary care clinical practice in West Seattle.
 He enjoys musculoskeletal medicine, practice management, obstetrics and office procedures.
-He hails from western Missouri and finds enjoyment playing with his two younger children, snow skiing, scuba diving, and following most other sporting events.
+He hails from western Missouri and finds enjoyment keeping up with his teenage children, hiking, snow skiing, scuba diving, and following most other sporting events.

 Interests: Diabetes mellitus care.
 Sports medicine topics.
 Radiology in primary care.
 Procedures and procedure training in primary care.
 Women's and Reproductive Health Care.
-Musculoskeletal back exams and chiropractic care.
+Musculoskeletal care of back pain.

 Jeanne Cawse-Lucas, MD, graduated from the University of Massachusetts Medical School and trained at the Swedish Cherry Hill Family Medicine residency.
 She enjoys women's health, integrative medicine, preventive medicine, and practice management and has been active in the state and local branches of the Academy of Family Physicians.
 Jeanne likes to cook (and eat!), cross-country ski, run, travel, and read good books.

 I enjoy family medicine because I am able to work with families throughout all stages of life.
 I value creating a environment where my patients are at the center of our relationship and where I am an advisor and advocate for their health.